GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 _The Protected Audience API enables remarketing and custom audience use cases, as in advertising that can make use of sites or products previously visited, but without relying on an individual identifier.
-[Learn more about the Protected Audience API ](/docs/privacy-sandbox/fledge/)._
+[Learn more about the Protected Audience API](/docs/privacy-sandbox/fledge/)._

 {% Partial 'privacy-sandbox/protected-audience-rename-banner.njk' %}